extesy/hoverzoom/CONTRIBUTING.md

 First off, we're thrilled that you're interested in contributing to HoverZoom! 🌟 We're constantly looking for talented individuals like you to help us make HoverZoom even better. 😄

-### Getting Started 🚀

-Before you start contributing, please take a moment to review our code of conduct: [Code of Conduct](LICENSE).

 ### How to Contribute 🤝

 It's super easy to start contributing to HoverZoom.
 Just follow these simple steps: